 A: The standardized field sobriety tests are designed for failure, because officers are taught to administer the tests in a manner that encourages or promotes failure.
 The tests are ridiculous; they have nothing to do with actual operation of a vehicle and the manner in which the tests are scored allows the officer to attribute what I call “ticky-tack errors,” that have nothing to do with balance or coordination.
 I’m never surprised when people will tell me they failed; I don’t know anyone who has passed the field tests.

 Q: Why is Hiring an Attorney More Important for a Repeat DUI Offense?

 A: Each subsequent DUI prosecution you face involves significantly more serious penalties than the previous, so if you’re facing a second or third charge of DUI, the penalties you face are far more serious than on a first offense DUI.
 That’s why it’s even more important to have good counsel on a second or subsequent lifetime DUI.

 Q: Is there Any Difference Between Males and Females in DUIs?

 A: The fact of the matter is, the only thing that is different is the generalization that the average woman weighs less than the average man.
-When alcohol is consumed, our bodies’ metabolism takes over and to the extent a man weighs more and has greater muscle mass and blood volume, it will take more alcohol to achieve any given alcohol concentration, but the 0.08 standard is absolutely correlational regardless of size.
+When alcohol is consumed, our bodies’ metabolism takes over and to the extent a man weighs more and has greater muscle mass and blood volume, it will take more alcohol to achieve any given alcohol concentration.
+However, the 0.08 standard is absolutely correlational regardless of size.
 It’s a proportional standard.
-It might not take as much alcohol but the percentage standard is the same from men to women.
+It might not take as much alcohol to achieve, but the percentage standard is the same from men to women.

 Q: Can a Blood Case Really Be Fought?